Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Applications to semilinear elliptic PDEs

 \begin{lemma} For a sequence $\{u_n\}$ on the Nehari manifold $\mathcal{N}$ \eqref{manifold}, if $\{E(u_n)\}$ is bounded and $\nabla_{\mathcal{N}} E(u_n) \to 0$ when $n\to \infty$, then $\nabla E(u_n) \to 0$ as $n\to \infty$. \end{lemma}

-In conclusion, all assumptions made in Section~\ref{section 2} are verified for the BVP \eqref{our problem}.
-Hence $\mathcal{N}$ defined in \eqref{manifold} is indeed a $C^1$ submanifold of $H$.
-This also establishes the mathematical justification for the existence and variational characterization (1-saddles) of the ground state to the BVP \eqref{our problem} by Theorems~\ref{theorem: 2.1} and \ref{thm:existence}.
-As a result, NMOM is applicable to compute the ground state.
+In conclusion, all basic assumptions (A1)-(A3) and the PS condition on the Nehari manifold \eqref{manifold} are verified for the BVP \eqref{our problem}.
+Hence, the Nehari manifold $\mathcal{N}$ \eqref{manifold} is indeed a closed $C^1$ submanifold of $H$.
+This also establishes the mathematical justification for the existence and variational characterization of the ground state (1-saddle) to the BVP \eqref{our problem} by Theorems~\ref{theorem: 2.1} and \ref{thm:existence}.
+As a result, the NMOM is applicable to compute the ground state.